Cincinnati Music Hall: Performances and events

 In addition to Music Hall's traditional role of housing the city's major arts organizations and formerly the college of music, the building served as Cincinnati's major convention center through the 1970s, when the Duke Energy Convention Center was built.

 As early as 1879, Music Hall began to see notable guests such as President Ulysses S. Grant.
 He spoke at the venue on December 12, 1879.
 He addressed the public at Music Hall and the venue was overflowing with people according to the Cincinnati Enquirer.
 The building has also hosted numerous other presidents such as William McKinley, Theodore Roosevelt, Benjamin Harrison, and Dwight D. Eisenhower.

 June 22–24, 1880, the Democratic National Convention was held at Music Hall.
-This event resulted in the nomination of Winfield S. Hancock of Pennsylvania for President and William H. English of Indiana for Vice President in the United States presidential election of 1880.
-Additionally, this event was noteworthy due to the unique addition of Western Union Telegraph Wires to Music Hall for convention use, a task that had not been completed for major performance halls in the past.
+This event resulted in the nomination of Winfield S. Hancock of Pennsylvania for president and William H. English of Indiana for vice president in the United States presidential election of 1880.
+This event was noteworthy due to the unique addition of Western Union Telegraph Wires to Music Hall for convention use, which had not been completed for major performance halls in the past.

-Over time, the space also hosts numerous, notable musical performances such as the well known conductor, Richard Strauss in 1904, the world premier of the Opera “Taming of the Shrew” in 1953, and many other musical performances.
+Over time, the space also hosts numerous, notable musical performances such as the well known conductor, Richard Strauss in 1904, the world premier of the opera The Taming of the Shrew in 1953, and many other musical performances.

 Prior to being given their own homes, several Cincinnati organizations were housed in music hall including the Cincinnati Art Museum, the Cincinnati College of Music, the Cincinnati College of Engineering, and the television station WCET.
 The hall also housed a roller skating venue in one of the exposition halls for over 30 years, and was home to the Ohio Valley Exposition for over half a century.

-Musical acts that have performed at Cincinnati Music Hall include: French organist Alexandre Guilmant in 1898, Frank Sinatra in 1941 and 1993, The Ink Spots (from Indianapolis) in 1943, Ella Fitzgerald in 1956 and 1974, Johnny Cash in 1957 and 1981, Ray Charles in 1961 and 1962, Fats Domino in 1964 and 1966, the Velvet Underground in 1966, Sonny Bono (& Cher) in 1967, Big Brother & the Holding Company (with Janis Joplin) in 1968, Grateful Dead in 1972, Pink Floyd in 1972, Miles Davis in 1974 and 1987, Bruce Springsteen in 1996, and The White Stripes in 2005.
-B.B.
-King performed at the venue five times, starting in 1970.
+Musical acts that have performed at Cincinnati Music Hall include: French organist Alexandre Guilmant in 1898, Frank Sinatra in 1941 and 1993, The Ink Spots (from Indianapolis) in 1943, Ella Fitzgerald in 1956 and 1974, Johnny Cash in 1957 and 1981, Ray Charles in 1961 and 1962, Fats Domino in 1964 and 1966, the Velvet Underground in 1966, Sonny Bono (& Cher) in 1967, Big Brother and the Holding Company (with Janis Joplin) in 1968, Grateful Dead in 1972, Pink Floyd in 1972, Miles Davis in 1974 and 1987, Bruce Springsteen in 1996, and The White Stripes in 2005.
+B. B. King performed at the venue five times, starting in 1970.
 Over the Rhine has performed at the venue on four occasions, beginning in 1996.

 The Cincinnati Symphony Orchestra produced a projection mapping event called Lumenocity on August 3–4, 2013, August 1–3, 2014, August 5–9, 2015, and August 5–7, 2016.
 The program incorporated a diverse array of visual elements never before presented with a live orchestra.
-The event was very popular & was the first step in creating the city-wide projection mapping event called Blink.
+The event was very popular, and was the first step in creating the city-wide projection mapping event called Blink.